The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Oliver Rowe - Scotia Capital, Inc.

 It's Oliver Rowe on for Ben.
 Thanks for taking my question.
 OCP announced an intention to capture 50% of incremental finished phosphate demand over the next decade.
 So how does that play into your own long-term strategy from a market share perspective?
-And assuming that you want to maintain market share long term, where do you think about adding capacity?
+And, assuming that you want to maintain market share long term, where do you think about adding capacity?

 James C. O'Rourke - The Mosaic Co.

 Yes, thanks, Oliver.
 Let me start by just saying yes, OCP has been quite forward about saying they're going to capture 50% of that demand.
-But if you look on a 10-year time horizon, we're going to need a lot of new phosphate capacity, and that phosphate capacity frankly is going to come from probably North Africa and the Saudis.
+But if you look on a 10-year time horizon, we're going to need a lot of new phosphate capacity, and that phosphate capacity, frankly, is going to come from probably North Africa and the Saudis.
 So we fully expect that they will need to, to keep the market balanced, at least do 50% of that world market share.
-And we expect – look, over time our Florida operations are not going to get bigger.
+And we expect – look, over time, our Florida operations are not going to get bigger.
 We've invested in Vale in Brazil and we've invested in Ma'aden, which will bring up our production levels.

-But overall, over a 10-year time horizon, we would fully expect that we will probably lose market share to OCP, and they'll be at some point the dominant player, as the dominant player in this business.
-And then of course, Ma'aden will be the other one that will be if not as big as us, probably close on our tail.
-So we' were fully expecting that and how we see the industry playing out.
+But overall, over a 10-year time horizon, we would fully expect that we will probably lose market share to OCP, and they'll be, at some point, the dominant player, as the dominant player in this business.
+And then of course, Ma'aden will be the other one that will be, if not as big as us, probably close on our tail.
+So we, we're fully expecting that in how we see the industry playing out.
 Operator, next question, please.

 Operator